liamthetate/itsnotjustinyourhead/README.md

 # FEATURES

-## Navigation: Desktop
+## Navigation

+The site is a single page design and the nav links (including the icon/title) are anchors points.
+All external links throughout the site open in a seperate window/tab.

+Desktop:
 ![nav](assets/images/readme_images/nav_desktop.png)
-The desktop navigation bar sticks to the top of the page throughout the users experience, this is particularly important as at any point they can push the call-to-action button.
+The desktop navigation bar sticks to the top of the page throughout the users experience, this is particularly important as at any point they can push the call-to-action button, Support Us.

-## Navigation: Mobile
+Mobile:
 ![nav](assets/images/readme_images/nav_mobile.png)
 I didn't want the navigation to be hidden inside a 'burger' menu so choose to lose the 'title' and 'support us' button (and opt for a top banner instead) leaving space for the navigation names to be displayed.
 <br/>